 “The rhymes and music in the sessions help children develop communication skills, while the movements help develop mobility, gross and fine motor skills.
 The sessions are also a wonderful opportunity to engage children in a shared multi-sensory experience.”

-Sensorium Theatre’s Co-Artistic Director Michelle Hovane explained that sessions are custom-designed based on the need and abilities of participants, and that collaboration is at the heart of their performance model.
+Sensorium Theatre’s Co-Artistic Director Michelle Hovane explained that sessions are are custom-designed based on the need and abilities of participants, and that collaboration is at the heart of their performance model.

 “We work with children who are on the autism spectrum, those who have profound physical disabilities or limited movement, complex communication, sensory impairments and learning difficulties,” Michelle said.